Assistant Professor Visa Sponsorship Jobs in Maine

 Which visa types are most common for assistant professor jobs in Maine?

 The H-1B is the most common visa for assistant professor roles in Maine, as these positions qualify as specialty occupations requiring at least a master's degree or doctorate.
-Many universities also use the J-1 Exchange Visitor visa for visiting scholars and postdoctoral appointments.
+Many universities also use the J-1 visa Exchange Visitor visa for visiting scholars and postdoctoral appointments.
 Tenure-track hires frequently transition to permanent residence through the EB-1A extraordinary ability or EB-2 National Interest Waiver pathways.

 How to find assistant professor visa sponsorship jobs in Maine?